mocks-server/website/docs/integrations-cypress.md

 }
 ```

-Now, when running `npm run test:api` the application will be started configured to make requests to the real api, and then the Cypress tests will be executed skipping mock-dependent tests.
+Now, when running `npm run test:api` the application will be started configured to make requests to the real API, and then the Cypress tests will be executed skipping mock-dependent tests.